 Can You Buy A Foreclosed Property With A VA Loan?

-Sure, there is something appealing to a shiny new house.
+Sure, there’s something appealing to a shiny new house.
 But there are plenty of future home buyers interested in not only formerly owned homes but foreclosed ones as well.

 Foreclosed homes may not sound appealing at first, but they come with advantages.
 For example, they usually sell below the typical price you expect, so you save money.
 That can be a valuable opportunity for veterans looking to get the most bang for their buck.

-A VA loan also comes with its own set of perks, which most veterans and their families can take advantage of.
-That’s true now more than ever.
-In fact, the VA experienced a record year during 2020 when it guaranteed over 1.2 million home loans totaling more than $363 billion.
+A VA loan from the Department of Veterans Affairs (VA) also comes with its own set of perks, which most veterans and their families can take advantage of.

-But can you buy a foreclosed property with a VA loan?
+But can you buy foreclosed real estate with a VA loan?
 Here’s what you need to know to utilize both these cost-effective options.

 These rules are called the VA minimum property requirements (MPRs).
 The VA created and outlined minimum property requirements for every property to abide by before loan approval to protect the interests of veterans and their families.